Spontaneously stabilised dark matter from a fermiophobic $U(1)'$ gauge symmetry: Extension of the minimal type Ib seesaw model as an effective model

 \section{Extension of the minimal type Ib seesaw model as an effective model}

 Here, we introduce the $U(1)'$ extension of minimal type Ib seesaw model with a Majorana fermion singlet.
 The charges of the fields in the model are summarised in Tab.\ref{tab:Ib}.
 The $U'(1)$ gauge symmetry, rather than any discrete $Z_3$ or $Z_4$ symmetries \cite{Chianese:2021toe,Fu:2021fyk}, is responsible for making the two Higgs doublets distinguishable and ensuring the type Ib seesaw structure.
 However, the $U(1)'$ symmetry does not completely take over the function of the discrete symmetries.
 In fact, the Yukawa interaction between charged fermions and Higgs doublets is forbidden by the $U(1)'$ symmetry.
-To preserve the fermion mass, a new scalar singlet $\phi$, which is also referred to as the ``Yukon'' \cite{King:2020mau}, is introduced with which dimension-5 interaction is allowed in the form of $\overline{q_L}_\alpha \Phi_2 u_{R\beta} \phi$, $\overline{q_L}_\alpha {\tilde \Phi}_1 d_{R\beta} \phi$ and $\overline{\ell}_\alpha {\tilde \Phi}_1 e_{R\beta} \phi$.
-After $\phi$ gains a VEV $\langle\phi\rangle=v_\phi/\sqrt{2}$, the Yukawa interactions generating fermion mass after spontaneous symmetry breaking (SSB) of Higgs doublets are
+To preserve the fermion mass, a new scalar singlet $\phi$, which is also referred to as the ``Yukon'' \cite{King:2020mau}, is introduced with which dimension-5 interaction is allowed in the form of $\overline{q_L}_\alpha \Phi_2 u_{R\beta} \phi$, $\overline{q_L}_\alpha {\tilde \Phi}_1 d_{R\beta} \phi$ and $\overline{\ell}_\alpha {\tilde \Phi}_1 e_{R\beta} \phi$.\footnote{Dimension-5 operators $\overline{q_L}_\alpha \Phi_1 u_{R\beta} \phi^*$, $\overline{q_L}_\alpha {\tilde \Phi}_2 d_{R\beta} \phi^*$ and $\overline{\ell}_\alpha {\tilde \Phi}_2 e_{R\beta} \phi^*$ are also allowed by the $U(1)'$ gauge symmetry.
+However, to avoid flavour-changing neutral currents, we require those interactions to be forbidden.
+We will ignore these operators in the analysis of the effective theory, since they will be forbidden when we consider the more complete theory later. } After $\phi$ gains a VEV $\langle\phi\rangle=v_\phi/\sqrt{2}$, the Yukawa interactions generating fermion mass after spontaneous symmetry breaking (SSB) of Higgs doublets are

-However, the $SU(2)\times U(1)\times U(1)'$ symmetry does not help to keep the type II two Higgs doublet model (2HDM) structure, which may lead to unexpected flavour changing process.
+which is referred to as the type II two Higgs doublet model (2HDM) \cite{Branco:2011iw}.
+However, the $SU(2)\times U(1)\times U(1)'$ symmetry does not help to keep the type II 2HDM structure, which may lead to unexpected flavour changing process.
 As will be discussed in Sec.\ref{sec:four}, the problem can be solved by considering a fourth generation of vector-like fermions, which is also motivated by constructing a renormalisable model.
 After realising the type Ib seesaw model effectively, the type II 2HDM structure appears automatically.

 Under the $U(1)'$ symmetry, the Yukawa interactions allowed in the type Ib seesaw sector take the form

 The two ``right-handed'' Weyl neutrinos can actually form a four component Dirac spinor $\N = \left(N^c_{R1},N_{R2} \right)$ with a Dirac mass $M$.
 The $U(1)'$ Dirac spinor $\N$ can be easily read as 1 from Tab.\ref{tab:Ib}.
 Notice that any Majorana mass terms of the RH neutrinos break the $U(1)'$ symmetry and therefore the classical type Ia seesaw is forbidden in this model.
 The type Ib seesaw Lagrangian can be rewritten in $\N$ as